temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 });
 ```

 The Temporal TypeScript SDK requires that Workflows and Activities run in separate environments.
-Temporal Workflows must be deterministic, and so Workflows are run in a sandbox that checks code for determinism.
+Temporal Workflows [must be deterministic](https://docs.temporal.io/workflows#deterministic-constraints) so that Temporal can replay your Workflow in the event of a crash,  and the TypeScript SDK runs Workflows in a sandbox that checks code for determinism to enforce this.

 Since you run your non-deterministic operations in Activities, you configure your Workflow to call Activities through a proxy.
 That's why you import their types rather than the functions themselves.

 The `proxyActivities` method is also where you set options for how Temporal works with Activities.
 In this example, you have specified that the Start-to-Close Timeout for your Activity will be one minute, meaning that your Activity has one minute to begin before it times out.
 Of all the Temporal timeout options, `startToCloseTimeOut` is the one you should always set.